TimeATronics/Encrypt0/tui/README_TUI.md

 >*NOTE*: Encrypt0 neglects the whitespaces inside your message and your LEVEL1 key.

->*WARNING:* This program does not check if a particular suffix has already been used.
-Use of the same suffix more than once during encryption will corrupt data in the file with that suffix.

 Upon successful encryption of your message, you will see the text `MESSAGE SUCCESSFULLY ENCRYPTED TO FILE` on your screen.
 You should now find a file with a name of the format `data{{suffix}}.bin` in the `user` folder, where `suffix` is the integer you entered earlier as your file suffix.

 >*WARNING:* Don't modify this file, since doing so may lead to corruption of your encrypted data.